karayaman/Play-online-chess-with-real-chess-board/README.md

 ### Placing webcam on top of the chess board sounds difficult.
 Can I put my laptop aside with the web cam in the laptop display?

-Putting a laptop aside and using laptop's webcam won't work well with the latest release because program does not work well with side views.
+Yes, you can do that with a small chess board.
+However placing webcam on top of the chess board is recommended.
 Personally, while using the program I am putting my laptop aside and it gives out moves via chess gui and show clocks.
 Instead of using laptop's webcam, I disable it and use my old android phone's camera as webcam using an app called DroidCam.
 I place my phone somewhere high enough(bookshelf for instance) so that all of the squares and pieces can be clearly seen by it.